-- Williamson County Library Community Resource Directory: A comprehensive listing of community resources.
+- Williamson County Library Resources: A comprehensive listing of community resources.

 By clicking the links above, you are leaving the Franklin Special School District website.
 The district is not responsible for the content.
 Further, the FSSD is not responsible for the links contained within the outside site, or any changes or updates to linked sites.
 The listed site and the links contained therein are offered to you only as a convenience and do not imply endorsement of the site by the FSSD.

 If you have a concern or feel that a student or family could benefit from the services of the School Social Worker, please contact one of the FSSD School Social Workers.

 Marlene Vergara, LBSW

 1406 Cannon St.